dxns-hub/Lumina/README.md

 ### Decentralization

-The decentralized architecture of Project Lumina is fundamental to its security, robustness, and core functionality.
+The system is a decentralized, fractal-inspired network where each node processes, transforms, and shares real-world data with its neighbors.
 By operating as a peer-to-peer network of independent agents, the system avoids the single points of failure and control inherent in centralized systems.
 This ensures that the network remains resilient to attacks, censorship, and manipulation.
 Furthermore, decentralization is crucial for maintaining the integrity of the encryption method, which relies on the unique interactions between individual agents.
 Modifications that compromise this decentralized structure will undermine the project's core security and functionality.

 ### Self-Organizing Neural Networks